nampython/IOC-CONTAINER/README.md

 It’s really hard and complicated to know how spring core works.
 Because it is composed of many modules and is produced by many people.
 I try to integrate many components into one and make it simple by following these steps:

 - Finding and loading all classes available in the project and pushing them into a set collection.
-Pay attention to getting classes because classes in directory is different compared to classes in the directory
+Pay attention to getting classes because classes in directory is different compared to classes in the jar
 - Scanning and filtering the classes that are identified are components.
 - Instantiate these components to become an instance.
 - Made an Application Context interface.
 As we know Spring has an interface applicationContext to retrieve all beans.
 I also made an applicationContext interface to retrieve it from getting, reloading, and updating beans.